sukhitashvili/GenAI_parameters_temperature_topK_topP/README.md

-# Demonstrates how GenAI parameters like Temperature, top-K top-P work
+# Demonstrates how GenAI parameters like Temperature, top-K and top-P work

 The code to generate the images is in [visualize_parameters.ipynb](./visualize_parameters.ipynb)